Fish and chips in Devon: 12 of the tastiest to try

 We asked for your help picking some of the best fish and chip shops in Devon.
 Over 150 of you answered and it has been a tough job but we managed to whittle some of our favourites down to twelve.
-You can read the full list in the Facebook post below.

 Seven years ago local celebrity Mitch Tonks, and close friend Mat Prowse, bought Rockfish to the coastal town of Dartmouth.
 Proving to be such a hit, more restaurants were opened in Brixham, Exmouth, Plymouth and Torquay.
 Hungry patrons can tuck into tasty Norwegian cod in a coat of light batter and perfectly cooked chips, and for those who aren’t full, extra chips are available, free of charge!
 Rockfish also offers gluten-free options.